OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 # Typical scenario

-An institution -- typically a university, a national lab, or maybe even a transnational infrastructure provider like EGI -- wishes to provide to its members with a Jupyter service.
+An institution -- typically a university, a national lab, a transnational research infrastructure such [European XFEL](http://xfel.eu), or transational infrastructure provider like EGI -- wishes to provide to its members with a Jupyter service.

 The service lets user spawn and access a personal or collaborative virtual environments: namely a web interface to a light weight virtual